dmacd/async_deep_reinforce/experiments.md

 - validate on multiple tasks, ensure robust implementation

-    - half-cheetah should actually train much faster and better...try with larger network
+    - half-cheetah should actually train much faster and better...try with larger network x try readding state history
+    - look at LSTM training again...may be holding us back
+        - more complex lstm model
+      			- finish extending with peepholes, etc
+        - try doing lstm in a `tf.while_loop` for easier graph setup for BPTT?
+        - look up TF BPTT impls
+        - do TF BPTT the hard way if necessary

+        - or elim in favor of deeper fc network
+    - try adding another fc layer
+    - figure out if lstm hidden state training is working at all

 - validate that i can bootstrap with experience replay and elite samples (necessary precondition for unity being a viable simulation environment)